ulabox/ulabox-coding-standard/README.md

         - Variables comments must have var tag with var type.

-        - Inline comment rule from the PEAR standard.
+        - Ensure that no perl-style comments are used.

 3. Control Structures:

-        - Control signature rule from the Squiz standard.

-        - For each loop declaration rule from the Squiz standard.

-        - For lookp declaration rule from the Squiz standard.

-        - Lowercase declaration rule from the Squiz standard.

-4. Control Structure:
+        - Ensure that control statements conform to their coding standards.

+        - Ensure that there is a space between each condition of foreach loops.

+        - Ensure that there is a space between each condition of for loops.

-        - Inline control structure rule from the sGeneric standard.
+        - Ensure all control structure keywords are lowercase.

+        - Ensure that inline control statements are not present.

 5. Formatting:

-        - Space after cast rule from the Generic standard.
+        - Ensure there is a single space after cast tokens.

 6. Functions: